WindRiver-Labs/wrlinux/scripts/gen-image/doc/container.README.md

 # Wind River Linux container images

 The images are built from Wind River Linux CD release, which support docker, kubernetes, xfce and other features in the packages feeds.
-The images can be highly customized, they can be customized by package manager dnf, or use the script gen-image to rebuild them from source.
+The images can be highly customized, which can be customized by package manager dnf, or use the script gen-image to rebuild them from source.

+## Supported BSPs
+### x86-64
+    intel-x86-64
+    qemux86-64

+### rpi4
+    bcm-2xxx-rpi4
+    qemuarm64

 ## Features
+### x86-64
     Arch: x86_64 (corei7_64)
     Package Manager: dnf
     glibc: 2.31
     Features: docker kubernetes openvino xfce

-## Supported BSPs
-- intel-x86-64
-- qemux86-64
+### rpi4
+    Arch: aarch64 (cortexa72)
+    Package Manager: dnf
+    glibc: 2.31
+    Features: docker kubernetes xfce

 ## Image types
 ### wrlinux-image-minimal